 In the case of Swiss Life (Luxembourg) S.A., they are not accounted for in the Solvency II balance sheet.

 Investments

-Besides the investments in bonds and Collective Investment Undertakings, in this table investments also include deposits and other loans.
+Besides the investments in bonds and Collective Investment Undertakings, in the table above investments also include deposits and other loans.

 In the Solvency II balance sheet, investments are considered at market value following the Directive 2009/138/EC.